How To Reference Syllabus In Apa

 In-Text Citation:

-Garcia and Lee (2024) emphasize the importance of regular practice for mastering calculus concepts.
+Garcia and Lee (2024) point out the importance of regular practice for mastering calculus concepts.

 If there are more than two instructors, you can use "et al." in the in-text citation after the first instructor's name.